Healthcare Cloud Service Adoption 2022: How Cloud Providers are Mitigating Risk with Patient Health Records

 What are the Risks of Cloud Computing for a Healthcare Organization?

 Ransomware, malware, and viruses are the most serious threats facing global organizations that rely on information technology, and unfortunately, healthcare providers are a prime target for malicious hacking communities.
 Hackers and malefactors view electronic health records as a valuable commodity.

 Medical providers operating in the industry have the immensely difficult task of protecting huge amounts of personal data and medical records while also satisfying the requirements of healthcare workers who need secure, rapid, efficient access to data.

 While maintaining HIPAA compliance may not prevent a ransomware outbreak, it creates a protective environment that makes ransomware infection highly unlikely.
 In the unlikely scenario that your organization is breached, HIPAA safeguards can protect the integrity of ePHI, rendering the data useless in the event it is stolen.

 HIPAA compliant protections are put in place to enable the failover of technical services to a secondary location in the event of a disaster (such as a damaging ransomware event).
 These protections enable business-as-usual to continue in next to no time.

-The risks are a joint responsibility between the covered entity and the cloud provider.
-The provider is duly obliged to protect ePHI at all costs, but the covered entity must also do the utmost to reduce risk.
+The risks are a joint responsibility between the covered entity (such as healthcare providers) and the cloud provider.
+The cloud solutions provider is duly obliged to protect ePHI and medical records at all costs, but the covered entity must also do the utmost to reduce risk.

 What are the Risks and Rewards for Healthcare Organizations That Use Cloud Computing?